ansible/ansible-documentation/docs/docsite/rst/inventory_guide/intro_inventory.rst

 .. _ansible_python_interpreter:

 ansible_python_interpreter
-    The target host python path.
+    The target host Python path.
 This is useful for systems with more than one Python or not located at :command:`/usr/bin/python` such as \*BSD, or where :command:`/usr/bin/python` is not a 2.X series Python.
 We do not use the :command:`/usr/bin/env` mechanism as that requires the remote user's path to be set right and also assumes the :program:`python` executable is named python, where the executable might